 Sunday Dinner with Betty – A Memorial to Lauren Bacall

-I don't do a lot of personal writing here anymore, but in this case, I'm making an exception, with a little tribute to my sister, who recently died from cancer.Pam was a quintessential Berkeley hippie.
-A free spirit, child of the 60s, early commune resident, fanatical about alternative medicine, and as far left as you could go - a fervent believer in every government … [Read more...] about If I Should Fall Behind
+I don't do a lot of personal writing here anymore, but in this case, I'm making an exception with a tribute to my sister, who recently died from cancer.Pam was a quintessential Berkeley hippie.
+A free spirit, child of the 60s, early commune resident, fanatical about alternative medicine, and as far left as you could go - a fervent believer in every government conspiracy. … [Read more...] about If I Should Fall Behind – A Memorial

 Ode to Mr. Glen Bell